-PLEASE PRINT ALL INFORMATION Student: Student I.D. #: Instructor: Phone: Quarter: □ Fall □ Winter □ Spring □ Summer 20 Course: Time limit:hours +minutes Date by wh ich test must be taken: Date/Time by which the exam should be returned toinst ructor: Please note that the exam will be returned to you unless otherwise noted in the s Supplies needed by students for testing (please chee □ Scantron (please select type needed) □ 882E (green) □ F-288 (red) □ Blue Book □ Other (please specify): tems students are allowed to use during testing (ple ☐ Nothing ☐ Notes ☐ Scratch Paper ☐ Calculator ☐ Other (please specify): □ Book any special instructions?
-Please note below.
-Date: nstructor Signature: Date: Proctor Use Only nstructor Signature: Proctor Use Only nstructor Signature: Student Signature: (To be signed at the time of exam completion.
-Proctor Use Only Description D nstructor Signature: Student Signature: (To be signed at the time of exam completion.
-Proctor Use Only Description D Any special instructions?
-Please note below.
-Instructor Signature: Student Signature: (To be signed at the time of exam completion.)
-Exam was proctored by: Proctor Signature: Proctor Use Only Exam Date: Time Began: Time Ended: Date & Time Returned: Instructor Signature: Student Signature: (To be signed at the time of exam completion.
-Proctor Use Only Exam Date: Time Began: Time Ended: Date & Time Returned:
+To be filled out by the instructor and provided to the Office of the PDC Associate Dean (PDCproctoring@csusb.edu), with the exam, at least four (4) days before the date of the proctored exam .
+PLEASE PRINT ALL INFORMATION Student: Student I.D. #: Instructor: Phone: Quarter: Course: Time limit:hours +minutes Date by which h test must be taken: Date/Time by which the exam should be returned to instruct ctor: Please note that the exam will be returned to you th unless otherwise noted in the spec Supplies needed by students for testing (please check a ☐ Scantron (please select type needed) ☐ 882E (green) ☐ F-288 (red) ☐ Blue Book ☐ Other (please specify): □ 3042 (blue) Items students are allowed to use during testing (pleas □ Nothing □ Notes □ Scratch Paper □ Calculator □ Other (please specify): Any special instructions?
+Please note below. se check all that apply): □ Book Instructor Signature: Date: Student Signature: Proctor Use Only Exam Date: Exam was proctored by: Proctor Signature: Date & Time Returned: Office Use Only Date Request Received: Date Exams/Materials Received: